Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Ind-pro-finite groups

-\begin{proposition}[topology of W0] Let $S$ be a fixed set of primes. \begin{enumerate} \item The functor $(-)_\cond$ induces a fully faithful functor $D^b(\LCAb)\to\Sh(*_\proet)$.
-In particular, $(-)_\cond$ makes $\LCAb$ into a full subcategory of $\Sh(*_\proet)$ closed under extensions. \item The Yoneda functor induces fully faithful exact functors of abelian and triangulated categories :
+\begin{proposition}[topology of W0] Let $S$ be a fixed set of primes. \begin{enumerate} \item The functor $(-)_\cond$ induces a fully faithful exact functor of triangulated categories $D^b(\LCAb)\to D(*_\proet)$.
+In particular, it makes $\LCAb$ into a full subcategory of $\Sh(*_\proet)$ closed under extensions. \item The Yoneda functor induces fully faithful exact functors of abelian and triangulated categories :

 identifying $\IndProAb_S$ as a full abelian subcategory of $\Sh(*_\proet)$ closed under extensions and $D^b(\IndProAb_S)$ as a full triangulated subcategory of $D(*_\proet)$. \item For $G\in\W_S$, $G_\top$ is locally compact Hausdorff and $(G_\top)_\cond=Y(G)$ in $\Sh(*_\proet)$. \item The functor $(-)_\top:\W_S\to\LCAb$ is a fully faithful exact functor of exact categories which identifies $\W_S$ as a full subcategory closed under extensions. \end{enumerate} \end{proposition}